protocol/launchpad/content/en/curriculum/filecoin/protocol/index.md

 weight: 390
 category: lecture
 level:
+- shallow
 - deep
+objectives:
+  show: true
+  goals:
+  - 1.1
+  subgoals:
+  - 1.11
+  - 1.12
+  - 1.13
+  - 1.14
+  - 1.15

 ---

 The Filecoin Protocol is a complex and ever evolving technology that involves mining, sealing and proving, consensus, and much more.

-In this section you will get an overview of the process that occurs to create the Protocol which includes both a _decentralized storage market_ (the storing of data on filecoin storage providers) and a _storage based consensus_, the process of mining Filecoin blocks.
+In this section you will get an overview of the process that occurs to create a protocol which includes both a _decentralized storage market_ (the storing of data on filecoin storage providers) and a _storage based consensus_, the process of mining Filecoin blocks.

 ![The Filecoin Blockchain](chain-components.png)